canjs/canjs/guides/components.md

                     "</todos-editor>")

-We can modify the component to read the string placeholder value by setting `placeholder` in the scope to "@".
+We can modify the component to read the string placeholder value by setting `placeholder` in the viewModel to "@".
 This is a special flag that indicates to simply use the attribute's value.

     can.Component.extend({